⚡️ Coronavirus (COVID-19) update

-The master’s programme Physics at the University of Bayreuth encourages early involvement in research.
-The programme fosters an array of abilities and skills, in particular, an advanced scientific understanding of the subject matter at high international standards, the ability to carry out scientific work independently, as well as additional key skills, such as project management, teamwork, and presenting complicated matters clearly.
+The master’s program Physics at the University of Bayreuth encourages early involvement in research.
+The program fosters an array of abilities and skills, in particular, an advanced scientific understanding of the subject matter at high international standards, the ability to carry out scientific work independently, as well as additional key skills, such as project management, teamwork, and presenting complicated matters clearly.

 Achieving Success with Creativity